gokulmInfy/m2x-arduino/README.md

 Stream Name
 ------------

-A stream in a device is a set of timed series data of a specific type (i,e. humidity, temperature).
+A stream in a device is a set of times series data of a specific type (i,e. humidity, temperature).
 You can use the M2XStreamClient library to send stream values to M2X server, or receive stream values from M2X server.
 Use the following line to configure the stream if needed:

 ```
 char streamName[] = "<stream name>";